 Point cloud data are the first result from the laser scanner and may be the laser returns from the canopy, structures, and Earth's surface and are thus x,y,z points plus attributes.
 Creating a custom DEM from point cloud data lets the user define the area of interest and set the DEM-processing parameters which allows for more versatility and greater control over the dataset.

-Visit our Tutorials & Videos page for comprehensive OpenTopography guides and tutorials.
+Visit this page for comprehensive OpenTopography guides and tutorials.

-OpenTopography distributes some data as "tarballs," which is specific compressed file format with the extension ".tar.gz".
+OpenTopography distributes some data as "tarballs," which is a specific compressed file format with the extension ".tar.gz".
 A ".tar.gz" file is a compressed archive file format similar to the more familiar .ZIP.
 OpenTopography writes out custom DEM data and point cloud files as .tar.gz files to make the files smaller and therefore convenient to download.
-Files downloaded from OpenTopography will look something like this: 1266365984583406150039.tar.gz, where the long number string is a unique identifier for the job, and the .tar.gz indicates that it is a .tar file compressed with gzip compression.
-To work with a custom DEM product produced in OpenTopography, you first need to uncompress the .tar.gz file to access the .arc.asc (the actual DEM) file which can be imported into a GIS.
+Files downloaded from OpenTopography will look something like this: dems.tar.gz, where the .tar.gz indicates that it is a .tar file compressed with gzip compression.
+To work with a custom DEM product produced in OpenTopography, you first need to uncompress the .tar.gz file to access the actual DEM files which can be imported into a GIS.

-After clicking the "Download Google Earth Hillshades," Google Earth should open automatically (Google Earth needs to be installed for this to work).
+After clicking the KMZ filename next to "Download KMZ file" in the "Visualization" section on the "Jobs Results" page, Google Earth should open automatically (Google Earth needs to be installed for this to work).
+If Google Earth does not open automatically, you can always right-click on the filename and select "Save link as" to save the file to your local machine and open the file directly from Google Earth.
 If Google Earth does not take you to your area of interest automatically, check the access window on the left-hand side of the screen.
 The new file should be under "Places."
-Click the box next to the file to turn it on and then zoom in to the area of interest on the map.
+Click the box next to the file to turn it on and double-click the name to automatically zoom in to the area of interest on the map.

-The OpenTopography Tool Registry provides a community-populated clearinghouse of software, utilities, and tools oriented towards handling, processing, and analysis of lidar data.
+The OpenTopography Tool Registry provides a community-populated clearinghouse of software, utilities, and tools oriented towards handling, processing, and analyzing lidar data.
 Registered tools range from source code to full-featured software applications.
 We welcome contributions to the registry via the Contribute a Tool page.

 OpenTopography data can be downloaded in LAS, LAZ or ASCII file formats.
 The following list describes each dataset type.